Lusaka Animal Welfare Society (LAWS)

 Formed in 1993, the Lusaka Animal Welfare Society (LAWS) is a registered charity that provides the care, treatment, rehabilitation and re-homing of abused domestic animals.
 LAWS manages a small shelter on Sadzu Road in Lusaka, Zambia and can house up to 30 dogs and 10 cats at a time.
 It offers a temporary home for rescued animals until a home is found.
 This organisation de-worms, vaccinates, treats medically, neuters and homes all animals rescued.

-Charity in Lusaka, Zambia
+Charities, trusts and societies in Lusaka, Zambia

 - Qualified staff members that help feed, wash and take care of the animals